StyreXxX/Game-Development/README.md

 main.c has 2 codes, first code(that is commented) is with an existing player, scarfy, and the second code is without player, only the boss.
 Since the boss’s movement in phase 3 relies on the player’s position for dash and teleport direction,  the playerPos parameter in UpdateBoss with a random direction choice to maintain functionality
+3rd code is boss with more powers, can fly teleport and dash.
+4th code is only boss without player.